Skip to main content

 Can we pull a funder-specific spend-down report?

 Yes.
 Reports can filter to a single grant, a funder, a date range, or a program.
-Output is CSV or PDF, with the underlying journal detail available for auditor review.
+Restricted rollforwards export as CSV, with related evidence links available for auditor review.

 Q&A